s0lar1te/minecraft-bedrock-utilities/README.md

 - loot_tables.zip: a behaviour pack insert that makes villager spawn eggs generate in village chests
+- illegal items guide: a guide to the order in which to do things to collect every illegal item in minecraft bedrock edition
+- currently obtainable illegal items: a guide to all currently obtainable illegal items in current versions

 credits:
 - https://github.com/p12h4 for some of the information in the illegals guide